 Federico García Lorca was a Spanish poet, playwright, and theatre director and one of the most famous people from Spain.
 Romancero Gitano and impresiones y paisajes are some of his famous poetry.

-He joined an avant-garde circle of artists that included Salvador Dali and Luis Bunuel.
+He joined an avant-garde circle of artists, including Salvador Dali and Luis Bunuel.
 This group formed in Madrid was called “Generation of 27”.

 6. Spanish Politicians